IoTKETI/spring-jena-sparql/README.md

 Advanced SPARQL for nextprot with spring-mvc, jena and virtuoso
 ===============================================================
-The purpose of this document is to give an original way to build and test the new advanced search engine for nextprot. neXtProt is an on-line knowledge platform on human proteins.
-It is based on a top-down data integration process, materialized in central SQL engine (postgres).
-The complexity of data is mainly due to the specific nature of the bioinformatics.
-Plus, nextprot tend to integrate, with a top-down process, a large amount of data provided by independs groups (bottom-up process).
-Currently, all nextprot data are not really usable because of the lack of an advanced queries engine.
+The purpose of this document is to give an original way to build and test the new advanced search engine for neXtProt. neXtProt is an on-line knowledge platform on human proteins.
+It is based on a top-down data integration process, materialized in a central SQL engine (postgres). neXtProt tends to integrate, with a top-down process, a large amount of data provided by independant groups (bottom-up process).
+Currently, all neXtProt data can't easily  interrogated because of the lack of an advanced query engine.
+The nature of bioinformatics data makes the creation of a transversal query engine difficult.
 This project proposes a solution to build an advanced query engine, based on the use cases provided by our (main) users.
-We have currently 91 queries that describe all perspectives of data for the first release.
-This is our first milestone, it mainly focus on those queries.
+We currently have 91 queries that describe all perspectives of data for the first release.
+This is our first milestone, it mainly focuses on those queries.

 **This project will help to build a closed world RDF schema by iterations and tests.
-The schema creation mainly focus on the user queries.
+The schema creation mainly focuses on the user queries.
 It has nothing to do with semantic data in open world.
-It mainly focus on understandable SPARQL queries.**
+It emphasizes on understandable SPARQL queries.**
 > For example, All proteins which are located in **mitochondrion** with an evidence other than **HPA** and **DKFZ-GFP**
 ```SPARQL
   ?proteins :isoform/:localisation ?statement.